 Even big names aren’t immune to the effects of website speed.
 The BBC loses an additional 10% of users for every extra second it takes for its site to load.
 And when Yahoo! reduced its page load time by just 0.4 seconds, traffic increased by 9%.

 Ideally, you’ll want your website to load within three seconds, or two seconds if it’s an ecommerce site.
+On the first page of Google search results, the typical page speed is 1.65 seconds.
 The two-to-three second mark is the turning point where bounce rates skyrocket – in fact, 40% of consumers will wait no more than three seconds before abandoning a site.

 - Website Builders and Core Web Vitals: Speed and performance play a huge role in Google’s search engine rankings – especially with the Core Web Vitals update.
 We look at the impact of this update on website builders, and what you can do to test and optimize your site!